vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 cannot issue warnings about how assignments to the tags are made.
 Instead, the resulting tags data will be parsed using the same algorithm as the native JSON encoding above.

+#### `log_to_metric` Transform

+The `log_to_metric` transform is configured with a set of tags for the output metrics.
+Existing configurations with single value assignments will continue to work as they are currently written.
+Support will be added for assignments of arrays to produce multi-valued tags and null values to produce bare tags.
+As TOML does not support null values, the latter will be only be supported in YAML and JSON configuration.

+#### `tag_cardinality_limit` Transform

+The `tag_cardinality_limit` transform tracks all values of tags, dropping either individual tags or whole events when the cardinality exceeds a configured limit.
+There are three ways this will be supported in the presence of multi-valued tags, which will be selectable with configuration options:

+1. The individual values are tracked as before.
+Events are dropped when any one tag's cardinality exceeds the limit, but only the tags that would exceed the limit are dropped.
+1. The individual values are tracked as before.
+Events are dropped when any one tag's cardinality exceeds the limit, and all values of tags that would exceed the limit are dropped.
+1. Values of multi-valued tags are combined before tracking.
+Events are dropped as before and all values of tags that would exceed the limit are dropped.

 ### Implementation

 Simply put, the tags representation will change from an alias into a newtype wrapper using an